M2000Interpreter/Environment/utf8/glis4.ctl.utf8.txt

         Exit Sub
 End If
 If DropKey Then Exit Sub
-Dim osel As Long, tListcount As Long, YYT As Long, oldbutton As Integer, K As Integer, SUM As Long If missMouseClick Then Exit Sub
+Dim osel As Long, tListcount As Long, YYT As Long, oldbutton As Integer, k As Integer, sum As Long If missMouseClick Then Exit Sub
 If Abs(px - X) <= 60 And Abs(py - Y) <= 60 Then Exit Sub
 px = X